 The school program is offered to students in Year 10.

-Children commencing the vaccine schedule between 6 weeks and less than 12 months of age require 3 doses in total (2 primary doses and 1 booster dose).
+Children commencing the vaccine schedule between 6 weeks and 12 months of age require 3 doses in total (2 primary doses and 1 booster dose).

 Bexsero should be routinely administered at 6 weeks, 4 and 12 months of age.
 This aligns with the usual schedule points for the National Immunisation Program (NIP) vaccines.